wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/understanding-low-code-as-a-traditional-developer/includes/1-introduction.md

 ### Projection.

-When writing a query, many developers will naively write “select * from …” that brings back all the columns of data.
+When writing a query, many developers will write “select * from …” that brings back all the columns of data.
 Power Fx does analysis of all the columns that are used through the entire app, even across formula dependencies.
 Projection is automatically optimized and again the maker need not even know what that word means.

 ### Retrieve only what is needed.